open-craft/opencraft/README.md

 databases and update the `INSTANCE_MYSQL_URL` and `INSTANCE_MONGO_URL` settings to point to these databases.

+Note that databases will be provisioned with the `utf8mb4` character set.
+This uses 4 bytes per character when storing keys - we recommend using mysql 5.7 to avoid issues with key sizes.

 When provisioning a sandbox from the GitHub pull request, you can override the default by including `(ephemeral databases)` or `(persistent databases)` on the same line as the sandbox domain in the pull request description.
 For example: